fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 Open the [example application](https://studies.cs.helsinki.fi/exampleapp) on your browser.
 Sometimes this takes a while.

 **The 1st rule of web development**: Always keep the Developer Console open on your web browser.
 On macOS, open the console by pressing `F12` or `option-cmd-i` simultaneously.
-On Windows, open the console by pressing `F12` or `ctrl-shift-i` simultaneously.
+On Windows or Linux, open the console by pressing `F12` or `ctrl-shift-i` simultaneously.

 Before continuing, find out how to open the Developer Console on your computer (search from Google if necessary) and remember to <i>always</i> keep it open when developing web applications.